IBM-Cloud/terraform-provider-ibm/website/docs/r/code_engine_app.html.markdown

 * `id` - The unique identifier of the code_engine_app.
 * `app_id` - (String) The identifier of the resource.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[0-9a-z]{8}-[0-9a-z]{4}-[0-9a-z]{4}-[0-9a-z]{4}-[0-9a-z]{12}$/`.
-* `created_at` - (String) The date when the resource was created.
+* `created_at` - (String) The timestamp when the resource was created.
 * `endpoint` - (String) Optional URL to invoke app.
-Depending on visibility this is accessible publicly ot in the private network only.
+Depending on visibility this is accessible publicly or in the private network only.
 Empty in case 'managed_domain_mappings' is set to 'local'.
 * `endpoint_internal` - (String) URL to app that is only visible within the project.
 * `entity_tag` - (String) The version of the app instance, which is used to achieve optimistic locking.
   * Constraints: The maximum length is `63` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[\\*\\-a-z0-9]+$/`.